Artideusz/test-node-server-docker/README.md

 # My test node server

-This is my test node server that shows how applications are made.
+This is my test node server that shows how applications are made using Docker.
 You can make your own image using the `docker build` command.

 ## What does it do?